VPN Killswitch for Kali Linux — 7 Easy Steps 🔒

 sudo nft flush ruleset

-echo "[panic-off] Traffic unblocked (no firewall rules)."Quick proof:
+echo "[panic-off] Traffic unblocked (no firewall rules)."Make them executable too:

 ping -c 1 1.1.1.1 # should fail instantly